aharonium/opensiddur.org/posts/HTML/compilations/anthologies/personal-and-paraliturgical/tahnunei-bat-yehudah-andachtsbuch-fur-israelitische-frauenzimmer-by-meir-letteris-1846.html.md

 <p />
 <hr />

 This is the anthology of teḥinot in German compiled by Meïr Letteris, <span class="hebrew">תָּחֲנוּנֵי בַּת יְהוּדָה</span> (Taḥnunei bat Yehudah) <em>Andachtsbuch für israelitische Frauenzimmer zur öffentlichen und häuslichen Erbauung in allen Berhältnissen des Lebens als Jungfrau, Brant, Gattin und Mutter</em>, originally published in 1846.
-An edition printed in Judeo-German (German written in <em>vayber-taytsh</em>, not to be confused with Yiddish) was published in 1851.
-A sixth edition was printed with slight changes to the typeface and layout in 1857.
+An edition printed in Judeo-German (German written in <em>vayber-taytsh</em>, not to be confused with Yiddish) was also published that year.
+A second, expanded edition was printed in 1852.

 Many prayers from <em>Taḥnunei bat Yehudah</em> were translated Miriam Wertheimer into English in her <em><a href="/?p=41448">Devotional Exercises for the Use of Jewish Women on Public and Domestic Occasions</a></em> (1852).